NimChimpsky/framework/readme.md

 Quick start : [See sample project](https://github.com/NimChimpsky/metrix-sample)

-Import the metrix jar, create an Index.hmtl, define your controllers, build an instance of MetrixServer class, run !
+Import the metrix jar, create an Index.hmtl, define your controllers, build an instance of MetrixServer class and run.

 Supports a static js frontend that accesses a json api.
 The api is defined using _@Get_,_@Post_,_@Put_ _@Delete_ and _@Controller_ annotations, like spring and jax but without the baggage.